LtnMcBacon/SE/.github/PULL_REQUEST_TEMPLATE.md

 You may no longer use the pull request feature in Visual Studio.
 Use Github instead.

-Make sure all of these boxes are checked.
+-- Make sure all of these boxes are checked --
 - [x] -- I have checked all the boxes. --
 - [ ] I have a local backup of Latest Build/Asset.
 - [ ] I have added new assets to Latest Build/Asset.